Chardonnay - Leo Alzinger

 This fine estate makes superlative single vineyard wines from premium mountain sites including Loibenberg, Steinertal, Hollerin and Liebenberg, with soil types including sandy loam and eroded primary rock.

 The estate totals about 8 hectares and production is very small at just 5000 cases per year.
-Grape varieties are 55% Grüner Veltliner, 40% Riesling and a tiny 5% parcel of Chardonnay.
+Grape varieties are 55% Grüner Veltliner, 40% Riesling - there used to be Chardonnay but it is gone, we have some of the last worldwide and it is truly magical.

 There are in fact two Leo Alzingers, Father and son, with Leo Junior having joined his Father in 2000 is now in charge.
 The third generation has a few years to go yet...